 Belasco, A.S., Rosinger, K.O., & Hearn, J.C.
 (2015).
 The Test-Optional Movement at America’s Selective Liberal Arts Colleges: A Boon for Equity or Something Else?
 Educational Evaluation and Policy Analysis, 37(2), 206–223.

 Hearn, J.C. & Belasco, A.S.
 (2015).
 Commitment to the Core: A Longitudinal Analysis of Humanities Degree Production in Four-Year Colleges.
 The Journal of Higher Education 86(3), 387-416.

 Hearn, J.C. & Warshaw, J.B.
 (2015).
 Mission-Driven Innovation An Empirical Study of Adaptation and Change among Independent Colleges.
 Washington, D.C.: Council of Independent Colleges.

 Professor Hearn focuses his research on organization, policy, and finance in postsecondary education.
-His research appears in education, sociology, and economics journals as well as in several edited books.
+His research has appeared in education, sociology, and economics journals, as well as in several edited books.